crxssed7/notable-figures/figures/Alan Turing.md

 List of pioneers in computer science

+## Works cited

+# Notes

 # References

-## Notes

-## Citations

-## Works cited

-# Further reading

-## Articles

-## Books

 # External links

+Alan Turing archive on New Scientist

+Alan Turing plaques on openplaques.org

+Papers

+Alan Turing Papers – University of Manchester Library

+Science in the MakingArchived 4 April 2023 at the Wayback Machine Alan Turing's papers in the Royal Society's archives

+The Turing Digital Archive – contains scans of some unpublished documents and material - King's College, Cambridge

+Interviews

 Oral history interview with Nicholas C. Metropolis, Charles Babbage Institute, University of Minnesota.
 Metropolis was the first director of computing services at Los Alamos National Laboratory; topics include the relationship between Turing and John von Neumann

+Articles

 How Alan Turing Cracked The Enigma Code Imperial War Museums

-Alan Turing Year Archived 17 February 2019 at the Wayback Machine

-CiE 2012: Turing Centenary Conference

-Science in the MakingArchived 4 April 2023 at the Wayback Machine Alan Turing's papers in the Royal Society's archives

-Alan Turing site maintained by Andrew Hodges including a short biography

-AlanTuring.net – Turing Archive for the History of Computing by Jack Copeland

-The Turing Digital Archive – contains scans of some unpublished documents and material from the King's College, Cambridge archive

-Alan Turing Papers – University of Manchester Library, Manchester

 Jones, G. James (11 December 2001).
 "Alan Turing – Towards a Digital Mind: Part 1".
 System Toolbox.
 The Binary Freedom Project.
 Archived from the original on 3 August 2007.

+Websites

+AlanTuring.net – Turing Archive for the History of Computing by Jack Copeland

+Alan Turing site maintained by Andrew Hodges including a short biography

+Events

+CiE 2012: Turing Centenary Conference

+Alan Turing Year Archived 17 February 2019 at the Wayback Machine

+Sherborne School

 Sherborne School Archives – holds papers relating to Turing's time at Sherborne School

 Alan Turing and the ‘Nature of Spirit’ (Old Shirburnian Society)

 Alan Turing OBE, PhD, FRS (1912-1954) (Old Shirburnian Society)

-Alan Turing plaques recorded on openplaques.org

-Alan Turing archive on New Scientist